-distributed only on conda-forge.
-The recommended installation method is therefore using conda-forge.
+Since reading c3d files relies on ezc3d which binaries are distributed only via conda-forge, the recommended installation method is therefore using conda-forge.

-Create a new environment (recommended): open an Anaconda Prompt (on Windows) or a terminal (on macOS and Linux) and type these commands one by one to create a
+It is recommended to create a separate environment, at least for testing Kinetics Toolkit.
+Open an Anaconda Prompt (on Windows) or a terminal (on macOS and Linux) and type these commands one by one to create a

-Verify that you are able to import Kinetics Toolkit in the interactive IPython console.
+The last step is to verify that you are able to import Kinetics Toolkit in an interactive IPython console.
 This should work without error:

 >>> import kineticstoolkit or >>> import kineticstoolkit.lab as ktk